 Check out these Pirate Costume items on Amazon.

-If you’re heading to Disney’s private island, Castaway Cay, you might want to pack for running.
+If you’re heading to Disney’s private island, Castaway Cay, you might want to pack for running (Etsy has some fun Castaway Cay 5k shirts).
 Our family took part in the Disney Castaway Cay 5k, a free running event that occurs on the morning of the Castaway Cay port day.
 It’s a flat and paved 5k (3.16 miles) run.

 If you have young kids, or just love autographs, make sure to bring an autograph book along on your cruise.
 There are quite a few character meet ‘n greet opportunities, so the book will help you capture their autographs and you can add a photo too for kids to relive the experience.